 Reasons to visit the Algarve in August

 - It’s warm: If it’s sunshine you’re after, you’ll find plenty of it on the Algarve in August.
-With temperatures reaching as high as 40 °C during heat wave years, it’s hotter than anyone needs.
+With temperatures reaching as high as 40 °C (104 °F) during heatwave years, it’s hotter than anyone needs.
 You’ll need to keep this in mind when you go to the beach: this not only means wearing plenty of sunscreen, but bringing a sun parasol and drinking plenty of water as well.

 - There’s a lot on: This is the Algarve’s busiest month, which has its pros and cons.
 While it does mean more people on the beach and in the restaurants, it also means that there’s a good buzz and there’s plenty to see and do.
 This isn’t the case all the time: for most of winter, and even October and April, it’s not uncommon for businesses to be closed.

 - It’s the only time you can visit: For many people, especially those with kids, August is the only month that it’s feasible for the whole family to take a trip together.